LLNL/sundials/doc/arkode/examples/source/c_serial.rst

 Runge-Kutta method.
 Each stage is solved using the built-in modified Newton iteration, but since the ODE is linear in :math:`y` these should only require a single iteration per stage.
-Internally, Newton will use the SUNLINSOL_DENSE linear solver via the ARKDLS interface, which in the case of this scalar-valued problem is just division.
+Internally, Newton will use the SUNLINSOL_DENSE linear solver, which in the case of this scalar-valued problem is just division.
 The example file contains functions to evaluate both :math:`f(t,y)` and :math:`J(t,y)=\lambda`.